Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/smooth-area-chart.md

 These properties are listed under the `Chart Area` category.

-In this case, we have set the `Color Palette` as `Custom` and, by clicking the edit option in `Custom Colors`, we have picked the color we want and clicked **Update**.
+In this case, we have set the `Color Palette` as `Custom`.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/smooth-area-chart/chart-area.png)

+Refer to the [Custom Colors](./../../../report-items/chart/color-palette/#define-custom-color-palette) for more information.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/smooth-area-chart/chart-area-custom-color.png)